marclerodrigues/store-crawler/README.md

 # store-crawler

+This is a simples store scraper build with Go(Golang).
-The main goal for this project is to be a simple store crawler.
+The main goal for this project is to be a simple, fast and run in parallel.

 # Running